How to sell Van Cleef & Arpels Jewelry

 Understanding what your Van Cleef & Arpels jewelry is worth

-One of the first things to understand is how much your jewelry is likely to be worth when selling it.
+One of the first things to understand when you look to sell fine jewelry online is how much your jewelry is likely to be worth

 You may have a jewelry appraisal stored away with a value attached to it, which you have used for insurance purposes.
 While there are a few types of appraisals, it’s likely that yours will list the price that it would cost to replace the item with a new, or equivalent, piece.